Berry Phase and Quantum Oscillation from Multi-orbital Coadjoint-orbit Bosonization

+A key modification to previous results~\cite{aris-glazman-prx,aris-2019} is that $\bar\omega_c$ in the oscillation amplitude is nonlinear in $B$, due to both Berry phase and the magnetic moment.
+For $T\geq \bar\omega_c$, expanding in the exponent in $B$, we get for the amplitude: \beq A_k\propto \exp(-\frac{\lambda_1 T}{B})\exp(\lambda_2 T). \eeq The additional $\lambda_2$ term can be directly tested in 2d materials with strong Berry curvature on the Fermi surface.
+While the same result could be obtained via semiclassical wavepackets~\cite{Roth1962,Roth1966,xiao-shi-niu,aris-2019}, it has not been given explicitly.
+Moreover, our systematic procedure of expanding in $B$ {and in $\phi$} allows for obtaining higher-order corrections.
+For example, we show in \cite{SM} that including $\phi^3$ terms in the action lead to a small temperature-dependent phase shift in dHvA for non-parabolic bands, which was recently reported in 3d metals~\cite{SM,Guo2021}.

-{We emphasize that the periodicity is rooted in the topological $\theta$-term in \eqref{eq:theta}, and survives even for interacting systems such as Fermi liquids and non-Fermi liquids~\cite{DDMS2022}.
-While the Luttinger theorem~\cite{luttinger-theorem,oshikawa,Else2021PRX} ensures the physical meaning of $\mathcal A_{\rm FS}$, a natural question is that of $\gamma$ beyond single-particle physics.}
+The periodicity and phase shift in \eqref{eq:F} is rooted in the topological $\theta$-term in \eqref{eq:theta}, and survives even for interacting systems such as Fermi liquids and non-Fermi liquids~\cite{DDMS2022}.
+While the Luttinger theorem~\cite{luttinger-theorem,oshikawa,Else2021PRX} ensures the physical meaning of $\mathcal A_{\rm FS}$, a natural question is that of $\gamma$ beyond single-particle physics.